cs1302uga/cs1302-ce05/README.md

    http://cs.uga.edu/~user/cs1302-ce05-doc/
    ```

-   Congratulations!
-If you followed the steps correctly, then you should see actual API
-   documentation website that you generated.
-Does this website look similar to any other
+   You should see the API documentation website that you generated.
+Does this website look
-   websites that you may have visited?
+   similar to any other websites that you may have visited?
 If so, what?
-You can be general in your response.
+You can be general
+   in your response.

 **CHECKPOINT**

-### SUBSECTION TITLE

-1. TODO

-**CHECKPOINT**

-### SUBSECTION TITLE

-1. TODO

-**CHECKPOINT**

-### SUBSECTION TITLE
+### Writing API Documentation

-1. TODO
+1.

 **CHECKPOINT**

 <hr/>